-You may leak rather than gush because there is just a pinhole in the amniotic sac or because your baby's head is low in your pelvis and therefore sealing your cervix.
+You may experience an amniotic fluid leak or water breaking trickle rather than gush because there is just a pinhole in the amniotic sac or because your baby's head is low in your pelvis and therefore sealing your cervix.

 If you are leaking urine, you may notice it has the following properties:

 - Is usually clear, light yellow or can be dark yellow

 - Can have an odor of ammonium or a distinct smell of urine

 - Leaking is not constant

 - No tinge or white specks will be seen

 Understanding the differences between amniotic fluid vs. urine can help you with how to tell if you are leaking amniotic fluid or not.
 Bladder leak is more common as you advance in the second and third trimesters, and your baby presses on your bladder.